jewinc/AIpractical-exercise/README.md

-This course was delivered by Pierre-Henri Paris, professor at Universite Paris-Saclay and researcher in the LISN laboratory.
+The course materials was delivered by Pierre-Henri Paris, professor at Universite Paris-Saclay and researcher in the LISN laboratory.